Domain vs Hosting: Definition and Differences

 - sTLDs (Sponsored Top-Level Domains).
 These domains are restricted to certain organizations and groups.
 Common examples include .gov for governmental sites, .edu for educational institutions, and .post for postal services.

 - Infrastructure Top-Level Domain.
 It consists of only one domain name, which is .arpa, representing the ARPA (Address and Routing Parameter Area).
 This domain name is primarily reserved to solve internet-infrastructure issues.
+Ideally, TLD should represent the purpose of your site.
+For example, a .club domain should be used for the sites of clubs, .org – for organizations, .com – for commercial websites and so on.

 Once you find a suitable option, it is time to register it.
 To register a domain name with Hostinger, click on the Add to Cart button next to your chosen domain.